 More details about how to remove a menstrual cup here:

-Your Cup May Fill Up While Sleeping
+Your Menstrual Cup May Fill Up While Sleeping

 If you have a heavy flow, you may find that your menstrual cup fills up with blood when you’re sleeping.
 This is particularly true if you’re using one of the lower-capacity menstrual cups that hold 20-25 ml.
 You’ll notice spotting at first on your underwear or pad, but then it’ll be much heavier.

 It takes some time to learn to know when your cup is probably fall and you need to empty it.
 This will come naturally as you get more comfortable with using it.
+You can often feel when it starts to leak.

 Some high-capacity period cups hold more than 40 ml!
 So, if you have an extremely heavy period, you may want to consider one of these options, especially on the night of your greatest flow.